kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 2. Backoff strategy

 Backoff mechanism has to be applied for a pod group similarly as we do for individual pods.
-For Beta, we will apply the standard Pod backoff logic to the group.
+Initially, we will apply the standard Pod backoff logic to the group.

-At the same time, we should consider increasing the maximum backoff duration for pod groups The current default of 10 seconds has proven insufficient in large clusters, so this might be the case for workloads.
-Crucially, because the Workload Scheduling Cycle can take a significant amount of time, retrying it too frequently risks starving individual pods.
+At the same time, we should consider increasing the maximum backoff duration for pod groups or potentially scaling it based on the number of pods within the group.
+The current default of 10 seconds has proven insufficient in large clusters, so this might be the case for workloads.
+Crucially, because the Workload Scheduling Cycle can be computationally expensive, retrying it too frequently risks starving individual pods.
+Moreover, retries triggered by the Delayed Preemption feature may further strenghten the problem.

 3. Retries